West Wallsend - Barnsley - Killingworth

 Employment conditions in West Wallsend - Barnsley - Killingworth demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-West Wallsend-Barnsley-Killingworth has a balanced workforce with both white and blue collar jobs.
-As of June 2025, the unemployment rate is 2.7%.
+West Wallsend-Barnsley-Killingworth has a balanced workforce with white and blue collar jobs.
+As of June 2025, unemployment stands at 2.7%, with an estimated employment growth of 2.2% over the past year.

-The area specializes in construction, with an employment share 1.4 times the regional level.
-In contrast, agriculture, forestry, and fishing employ only 0.5% of local workers, below Rest of NSW's 5.3%.
-Analysis of SALM and ABS data shows that over a 12-month period ending in June 2025, employment increased by 2.2%, while the labour force grew by 2.5%.
-This resulted in an unemployment rate rise of 0.2 percentage points.
-In comparison, Rest of NSW experienced an employment decline of 0.1% and a labour force growth of 0.3%, with a 0.4 percentage point rise in unemployment.
-State-level data to Sep-25 shows that NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, but lags behind the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to West Wallsend-Barnsley-Killingworth's employment mix suggests local growth of approximately 6.4% over five years and 13.5% over ten years.
+Employment opportunities locally may be limited, indicated by Census working population vs resident population counts.
+Over a 12-month period, employment increased by 2.2%, labour force by 2.5%, leading to a slight unemployment rise of 0.2 percentage points.
+In contrast, Rest of NSW saw employment decline by 0.1% and labour force growth of 0.3%, with a 0.4 percentage point unemployment rise.
+State-level data to Sep-25 shows NSW employment contracted by 0.41%, losing 19,270 jobs, with an unemployment rate of 4.3%.
+This compares favourably to the national unemployment rate of 4.5% and lags behind national employment growth of 0.26%.
+Jobs and Skills Australia's national employment forecasts from May 2025 estimate five-year growth at 6.6% and ten-year growth at 13.7%.
+Applying these projections to West Wallsend-Barnsley-Killingworth's employment mix suggests local growth of approximately 6.4%% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment